 2. Download And Install Asterisk

-To get started, you will need to install Asterisk on a Linux server.
-Asterisk 1.8 will receive full maintenance and support through Asterisk 10, which is the latest release and contains the broadest feature set.
+To get started building your custom communications solution, you will need to download Asterisk on a Linux server.
+You may download the latest version of Asterisk, archived releases, or beta versions.
 A detailed description of Asterisk release timeline for support and maintenance is available on the wiki.

 3. Configure Connections